21 April, 2020

-Lynching, a form of violence in which a mob, under the pretext of administering justice without trial, executes a presumed offender, often after inflicting torture and corporal mutilation.
-The term lynch law refers to a self-constituted court that imposes sentence on a person without due process of law.
+Lynching is a form of violence in which a mob, under the pretext of administering justice without trial, executes a presumed offender, often after inflicting torture and corporal mutilation.
+The term lynch law refers to a self-constituted court that imposes a sentence on a person without due process of law.

 The Manipur Law defined mob lynchings as “any act or series of acts of violence or aiding, abetting such act/acts thereof, whether spontaneous or planned, by a mob on the grounds of religion, race, caste, sex, place of birth, language, dietary practices, sexual orientation, political affiliation, ethnicity or any other related grounds.”

-Steps taken to counter mob lynching in India:
+Steps were taken to counter mob lynching in India: